mGhassen/Dose/apps/web/supabase/migrations/README.md

 # Supabase Migrations

-This directory contains SQL migration files for the SunnyBudget database.
+This directory contains SQL migration files for the Dose database.

 ## Seed Data Migration